 positions that was introduced in earlier versions of the Standard.
 The quality of Tasmanian Survey Control mark locations in SurCom is still indicated by CLASS and ORDER (as described in the SurCom Instructions page) and the transition to Positional Uncertainty for describing horizontal position quality will be undertaken in conjunction with the delivery of a modernised Australian Datum called GDA2020.

-Coordinates on the new Australian geodetic datum, GDA2020, will be available from SurCom in approximately mid 2017.
+Coordinates on the new Australian geodetic datum, GDA2020, will be available from SurCom in approximately early 2018.
 However GDA94 coordinates will be the default coordinates reported to users until the Tasmanian GDA2020 implementation plan is finalised.
 GDA2020 coordinates will be accompanied by a Positional Uncertainty value and a statement on the method of determination - rigorous or estimated.